Showing posts with label Bollywood. Show all posts

 In her farm-house party, with other city guys and women, Bijlee chooses to sing a rural song, “oye-bhai oye bhai charlee” sung by Rekha Bhardwaj, hardly the song or the voice for the party of a Oxford-returned young girl and her rich friends!

 Apart from the pink-wearing doctor’s wife, the only other female character of MKBKM is the scheming-plotting chief minister Chowdhury Devi (Shabana Azmi).
 Though she tells her son to get married to Bijlee only to get hold of her property and then to kill her off, she hardly looks and sounds like the vamp she is supposed to be.
-Her scheming and plotting look like play acting, she is too soft with the officials (like the scene in the beginning, where collector, police inspector and her secretary are all drunk and vomiting), and her eyes never exude the meanness she is supposed to have (though I must confess my weakness for the lady for past many decades, ever since I saw her pounding the grain in "Ankur", so I can't be objective about "Shabby Ass"!).
+Her scheming and plotting look like play acting, she is too soft with the officials (like the scene in the beginning, where collector, police inspector and her secretary are all drunk and vomiting), and her eyes never exude the meanness she is supposed to have (though I must confess my weakness for the lady for the past many decades, ever since I saw her pounding the grain in "Ankur", so I can't be objective about our "Shabby Ass"!).
+With Harry, as they stand on the top on hillock and talk of their future plans, she is indulgent, loving and almost poetic, hardly a ruthless politician.

 Naseeban, the transgender person (which actor is it?) is treated with empathy in MKBKM.
 In Bollywood, usually transgender persons have been used for some songs or sometimes for films on prostitution and mafia gangs.
-In their rare "proper roles" in Bollywood, they are usually some kind of perverts or killers.
+In their rare "proper roles" in Bollywood, they are usually shown as some kind of perverts or killers.
 In MKBKM, for a change, Naseeban is close friend and confidante of the hero.
 She is his mouth-piece, when he wants to speak to the villagers as Mr. Mao.

 Synopsis

 Harry Mandola wants to take the villagers' land and build a township.
 For power and money, he wants his daughter Bijlee to get married to the son of the chief minister, who helps him in getting the land earmarked as "special development zone" (SEZ), so that he can get investments and not pay taxes.
 His driver, Hukum Singh, is a hidden maoist, who incites villagers to find ways to sell their produce without intermediaries, pay their loans and save their land.
 Harry has other plans to make the villagers poorer, so that they are forced to sell their lands.
-However Bijlee has fallen in love with the maoist driver-cum-hero and decides to help him and the villagers.
+However Bijlee has fallen in love with the Maoist driver-cum-hero and decides to help him and the villagers.

 Comments